uttgeorge/Machine-Learning-Models/Math/Bayesian Estimation, MLE, MAP.md

 * $P(E\ |\ H)$ = ***Likelihood***, is the probability of observing E given H. As a function of E with H fixed, it indicates the compatibility of the evidence with the given hypothesis.
 The likelihood function is a function of the evidence, E, while the posterior probability is a function of the hypothesis, H.

-* $P(E)$ =  is sometimes termed the ***marginal likelihood*** or "model evidence".
+* $P(E)$ =  is sometimes termed as the ***marginal likelihood*** or "model evidence".
 This factor is the same for all possible hypotheses being considered (as is evident from the fact that the hypothesis H does not appear anywhere in the symbol, unlike for all the other factors), so this factor does not enter into determining the relative probabilities of different hypotheses.

 $$\begin{align*}
 Posterior &= \frac{Likelihood * Priori}{Marginal\ Likelihood}\\\\